code11/engine/README.md

 - Small codebase.
 Less code, less bugs, more hairs still on head
 - Less work for computer.
 Only compute what is needed for faster applications
 - Less work for developer.
 Minimal API which gets out of developers' way.
-Allows focusing on business problems, not Engine problems

 ## Run